nlamo/traversy-mvc/README.md

 # traversy-mvc
-code for a PHP OOP/MVC course taught by Brad Traversy
+Code for a PHP OOP/MVC course taught by Brad Traversy.